Hungary

 Social security agreements

-Hungary has social security agreements with Albania, Australia, Bosnia and Herzegovina, Canada, India, Japan, Korea, Macedonia, Moldova, Mongolia, Montenegro, Quebec, Serbia, Turkey, and the United States (US).
-New social security agreement came into force as of 1 December 2020 between Russia and Hungary.
+Hungary has social security agreements with Albania, Australia, Bosnia and Herzegovina, Canada, India, Japan, Korea, Macedonia, Moldova, Mongolia, Montenegro, Quebec, Russia, Serbia, Turkey, and the United States.
 The social security agreement concluded between Hungary and the Soviet Union is only applicable to Ukraine.
 The social security agreement concluded with Yugoslavia is only applicable to Kosovo.

 In addition, the Hungarian local rules are subject to EU rules on social security.